 As always, use your best judgment when deciding to apply.

-Still from 'Hale County This Morning, This Evening' a participant in the IFP Documentary Lab
+Still from 'Cusp' directed by, a participant in the Gotham Documentary Lab.

 Deadline: April 6

 If you're an Australia-based filmmaker, you have got to get in touch with Screen Australia.
 The government film agency throws down major funds for low-budget features, documentaries, and large-format programs.
 From Screen Australia, "Screen Australia’s Feature Film Production Program aims to assist in the creation of a diverse range of successful Australian films that resonate with their audiences—films that entertain, enlighten, and reflect an Australian sense of identity both domestically and internationally."